sk394/travelmate/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can find teh detailed report on about this @ [here](https://ideaexchange.uakron.edu/honors_research_projects/1944/)
+You can find the detailed report on about this @ [here](https://ideaexchange.uakron.edu/honors_research_projects/1944/)